 In my book, Plug-in to After Effects: Third Party Plug-in Mastery (Toolfarm Price: $47.00, MSRP: $49.95), I did a big section in Chapter 14 on noise reduction plug-ins.
 This article is sort of an update, featuring new plug-ins, all new examples and more information.

 A little clarification.
 In video, it’s referred to as noise, while in film it’s called grain.
 In film, sometimes grain sets the mood and gives it a gritty feel, but if you’re trying to match different stocks or you’re mixing film and video sources, you will likely need to remove and match some grain.

-Where does noise and grain come from?
-In film, it's naturally occuring.
-Noise is big problem with footage shot in low light and DV footage.
+Where do noise and grain come from?
+In film, it’s naturally occurring.
+Noise is a big problem with footage shot in low light and DV footage.

 Note: I created really nice examples and uploaded them to YouTube but what I found is that the compression of streaming video makes it extremely difficult to show noise reduction.
 You’ll have to deal with hovering over still images for this article.

 - Always use a light touch and do not use degrain or denoise plug-ins too heavily.

 It is often better to leave some noise in your footage than to over process and lose detail in your shot.
 Just because you can denoise your footage doesn’t mean you should!

 - If you have the option to denoise per channel, that is the best option.
 If you take a look at the separate RGB channels, it’s highly likely that your blue channel has the most noise.
 Removing more noise on the blue channel (or wherever your noise may be) will help keep the detail in your footage.